Vyral/joe-corbisiero/_posts/2020-07-20-your-summer-2020-market-update.md

 I hope everyone is doing well despite the nation’s current circumstances\!
 Unfortunately, **our area is having to go back under lockdown**—for example, we’re no longer allowed to dine in at restaurants for the time being.
 How is that affecting the real estate market?
 Well, a majority of the people who work in the restaurant industries (except maybe the owners) are renters, so I foresee issues within the rental market coming in the next few months to a year since those people may struggle with paying rent.&nbsp;

-Similarly, **the rate of employment has been going up.** There used to be a 13.5% unemployment rate in our area—now we’re down to 11%.
+Also, **the rate of employment has been going up.** There used to be a 13.5% unemployment rate in our area—now we’re down to 11%.
 Jobs are starting to pick up again, people are going back to work, and companies are restructuring and reorganizing.

 How is this impacting the real estate market?
 This has had a positive impact.
 People have job security; many have been working from home, which in turn causes them to reassess the amount of space they have there.
 People are finding they want to have a dedicated office space, a bigger yard, etc.